Jadaan59/NICE_DevOps_assignment/README.md

 ## GitHub Actions CI/CD

-The project includes automated deployment via GitHub Actions.
+The project includes automated deployment via GitHub Actions with comprehensive testing.

+### Automated Testing

+The deployment workflow includes automatic testing:

+1. **Infrastructure Deployment**: Deploys all AWS resources
+2. **File Upload**: Uploads sample files to S3
+3. **Lambda Testing**: Automatically invokes the Lambda function
+4. **Verification**: Confirms the complete setup is working

+This ensures that every deployment is fully functional and ready to use.

 ### Setup GitHub Secrets